spencertipping/canard/boot.md

        the given address.
 I use these to verify/document the code.
     2. Address displacement: @address.
 Inserts null bytes until the given address is reached.
+    3. /n/byte - byte repeated n times.

 That's about it.
-The rest is just binary data written verbatim.
+The rest is just binary data written verbatim in hex (no prefix), octal (o prefix), or binary (- prefix).

 # ELF header

 See elf(5) for details about what this is made of.

     # Elf64_Ehdr                    # e_ident
-    @!00 7f454c46                   #   ELF magic
+    @!00 7f 'ELF                    #   ELF magic
     @!04 02                         #   64-bit binary
     @!05 01                         #   Two's complement little-endian
     @!06 01                         #   Current ELF version